Interventional Radiology Integrated Residency

 The faculty actively encourage and provide opportunities for basic imaging and translational research, clinical research, and outcomes research.

-The NewYork-Presbyterian Hospital/Columbia University Irving Medical Center Integrated Interventional Radiology residency program adheres to the ACGME program requirements for interventional radiology.
+The NewYork-Presbyterian Hospital/Columbia University Irving Medical Center Integrated Interventional Radiology Residency adheres to the ACGME program requirements for interventional radiology.

 The extensive educational and health care facilities of Columbia University Irving Medical Center, including NewYork-Presbyterian Hospital, Morgan Stanley Children’s Hospital, and ColumbiaDoctors/NewYork-Presbyterian Imaging outpatient office at 51st Street, provide the resources for our wide variety of training programs in radiology.
 Each facility has a full-service, state-of-the-art radiology department featuring advanced interventional radiology, nuclear medicine, ultrasound, CT, and MRI facilities.
 Residents have access to a broad spectrum of diseases and a diverse patient population.